 Enable only essential startup programs

 Multiple programs may have been set to start automatically when a computer is turned on.
 These programs may cause the computer to slow down.
 Not all startup programs are essential for the proper functioning of a computer.
-Click the link the version of Windows installed on your computer to learn how to enable only essential startup programs on your computer.
+Please refer to our help article Enable only essential startup programs for instructions on how to enable only essential startup programs.

 If you're using Windows 2000/Me/98, you'll have to manually close all the programs currently running on your computer to resolve the issue.
 Please click on the version of Windows installed on your computer for instructions on how to close all programs.